Winter care of Citrus

 4. Fruit harvest:

-Meyer lemons and all types of limes would be best harvested before temperatures drop to 30 - 32 degrees.
+Meyer lemons and all types of limes would be best harvested before temperatures drop below 30 degrees, or take extra measures to protect the trees.

 Eureka and Lisbon lemons have thicker skins and can hang on the trees without damage to 28 degrees.
 If you have a bumper crop, freeze some juice in ice trays and then store cubes in freezer for later use in drinks or salad dressings.